rezafset/volunteer-network/README.md

 Overview of the project:

 1. A Complete MERN project with react-bootstrap.
-2. User user can choose any event and register as a volunteer.
+2. User can choose any event and register as a volunteer.
 3. User can see all events that he/she selected.
 4. Admin can add a new event as required.
 5. Newly added events are shown on the website.